 An introduction to the history, philosophy and techniques of taekwondo/karate.
 Fundamental techniques include: stances, kicks, punches, and forms.

-HPES 1588 Selected Activities in Human Performance and Exercise Science 1-2 s.h.
+KSS 1588 Selected Activities in Kinesiology and Sport Science 1-2 s.h.

 Knowledge of and practice in a particular area of dance, fitness, or sport.
 Activity is announced each time the course is offered.
 May be repeated up to 4 s.h. with change in topic.